Venice for Visitors logo

 • Murano waste glass for recyclingIf you're a serious glass collector or buyer, you may be able to visit some of the more artistic fornaci by appointment. we'd suggest making arrangements through a gallery, dealer, or decorator who has contacts in Murano.

-• To phone or correspond with workshops directly, buy Michela and Nicoló Scibilia's Comprehensive Guide to the Island of Murano (see page 9 of this article) and use the listings in its "Production" chapter as a starting point for your planning.
+• To phone or correspond with workshops directly, buy Michela and Nicoló Scibilia's Comprehensive Guide to the Island of Murano (see Murano Tourist Information) and use the listings in its "Production" chapter as a starting point for your planning.

 • Glass factories are normally closed for maintenance during August, though a few tourist-oriented demonstration furnaces may stay open.
 (Check with the Venice tourist office during your visit.)